CesiumGS/3d-tiles/extensions/3DTILES_multiple_contents/README.md

 }
 ```

 When this extension is used the tile's `content` property must be omitted.

+For any of the contents in the `3DTILES_multiple_contents` extension, the `uri` property may not point to an [external tileset](../../../specification#external-tilesets).

 ### Metadata Groups